 When a mission statement is well thought out, it helps the firm to get guidance and direction to its goal and objectives and can implement plans and policies accordingly.

-Mission Statements including nine components help an organization to know its customers, products, and services, market, geography, technology, its concern for profitability and growth, its concern for public image, and its concern for its employees.
+Mission Statements include nine components that help an organization to know its customers, products, and services, market, geography, technology, concern for profitability and growth, concern for public image, and concern for its employees.
 It can make plans so that it can achieve its mission and succeed.

 It helps to examine and control the path when the organization gets distracted from its path or unclear where to go and what the business is all about?
 When preparing an effective strategic plan the mission statement shows the organization where to head and how to achieve goals and success.
 The strategic plan is a 'game plan' whereas the mission is the 'goal post'.

-Therefore, mission statements and their components are very essential while preparing an effective strategic plan.
+Therefore, mission statements and their components are very essential when preparing an effective strategic plan.